Active listening techniques for call centres

 But having judged numerous call centre awards one thing I can assure you is that Active Listening skills is the one common attribute that is always shared by all the best agents!

-If you enjoyed the article please subscribe to my newsletter to make sure you don’t miss out on the next article!
+If you enjoyed the article please subscribe to my monthly newsletter to make sure you don’t miss out on the next article!

-- Learn more: Tips on how to handle angry customers
+Recommended further reading: Tips on how to handle angry customers